A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

 \subsubsection{Neural networks}

-In the regression setting, feed-forward neural networks can be considered as a non-linear generalisation of the partial least squares regression technique described above. \citeN{BlumFrancois10} proposed the neural network as a machine learning approach to dimension reduction by estimating the conditional mean and variance functions, $m(\cdot)$ and $\sigma^2(\cdot)$ in the non-linear, heteroscedastic regression adjustment model (\ref{eq:hetero2}) -- see Section \ref{section:regression-adjustment}.
+In the regression setting, feed-forward neural networks can be considered as a nonlinear generalization of the partial least squares regression technique described above.
+Blum and Fran\-{\c{c}}ois (\citeyear{BlumFrancois10}) proposed the neural network as a machine learning approach to dimension reduction by estimating the conditional mean and variance functions, $m(\cdot)$ and $\sigma^2(\cdot)$ in the nonlinear, heteroscedastic regression adjustment model (\ref{eqhetero2})---see Section \ref{sectionregression-adjustment}.

 The neural network reduces the dimension of the summary statistics to $H<p$, using $H$ hidden units in the network, $z_1,\ldots,z_H$, defined as